smart-facility/cognicity-schema/README.md

 ```

 ### License
 The schema is released under the GPLv3 License.
-See License.txt for details.
+See LICENSE.txt for details.